lcp0578/Go-Redis-Admin/README.md

 	\____/\____/  /_/ |_|\___/\__,_/_/____/  /_/  |_\__,_/_/ /_/ /_/_/_/ /_/

 Another web interface to manage Redis databases.
-Power by golang and pintuer.
+Power by golang and pintuer UI.

 database: See [database](doc/database.md) for details.